 - ⅛ tsp salt

 Greek Yogurt "Cheese" Frosting

 - Preheat oven to 375 degrees.

-- In a large mixing bowl, whisk together oats, milk, eggs, maple syrup, vanilla, chia seeds, oil, baking soda, and seasonings until well combined.
+- In a large mixing bowl, whisk together oats, milk, eggs, maple syrup, vanilla, chia seeds, oil, baking powder, and seasonings until well combined.

 - Stir in carrots and raisins, making sure carrots are evenly distributed.